+2.14.
+Provisions for liabilities

+Provisions are recognised when an event has taken place that gives rise to a legal or constructive obligation, a transfer of economic benefits is probable and a reliable estimate can be made.

+Provisions are measured as the best estimate of the amount required to settle the obligation, taking into account the related risks and uncertainties.

+Increases in provisions are generally charged as an expense to profit or loss.

 2.15.
-Provisions for liabilities

-Provisions are made where an event has taken place that gives the Company a legal or constructive obligation that probably requires settlement by a transfer of economic benefit, and a reliable estimate can be made of the amount of the obligation.
-Provisions are charged as an expense to profit or loss in the year that the Company becomes aware of the obligation, and are measured at the best estimate at the reporting date of the expenditure required to settle the obligation, taking into account relevant risks and uncertainties.

-When payments are eventually made, they are charged to the provision carried in the Statement of financial position.

-2.16.
 Financial instruments